jolulises10/aem-iOS-app-viewer-repo/README.md

 # self-ios-intro

-This repo hosts an iOS intro application using swiftUI
+This repo hosts an iOS intro application using swiftUI calling a json from AEM asCS